Ángel Miguel

+Career

-Miguel was born in Madrid.
-He won 12 major tournaments around the world during the 1950s and 1960s, including the Spanish Open in 1961 and 1964, the French Open in 1956 and the Portuguese Open on three occasions.
+In 1929, Miguel was born in Madrid, Spain.

+Miguel won 12 major tournaments around the world during the 1950s and 1960s, including the Spanish Open in 1961 and 1964, the French Open in 1956 and the Portuguese Open on three occasions.
 He also won the Spanish Professionals Championship a record six times.

 Miguel represented his country in the Canada Cup on nine occasions.
-He claimed the individual honours in 1958, and also finished as runners-up in the team event partnered by his brother Sebastián, who also had a successful professional career.
+He claimed the individual honours in 1958, and also finished as runners-up in the team event paired with his brother Sebastián, who also had a successful professional career.

 Miguel performed well in The Open Championship, twice finishing in the top ten, with a best of 4th place in 1957.
 In the 1961 Open he tied for 14th alongside his brother.
-He also played in the U.S. Masters several times, but only made the halfway cut once, in 1959, when he went on to finish in a tie for 25th place.
+He also played in the Masters several times, but only made the halfway cut once, in 1959, when he went on to finish in a tie for 25th place.